joesan/gush/README.md

 ## PROJECT CURRENTLY UNDER CONSTRUCTION

-# flow
+# gush

-Flow is an attempt to implement a client for the [OPC UA PubSub Spec Part 14](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub)
+gush is an attempt to implement a client for the [OPC UA PubSub Spec Part 14](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub)

 ## Getting Started